 - A. Standard AE residential electric service is single-phase overhead on wood poles.
 AE installs, owns, and maintains the overhead facilities (primary, secondary, and service drops) from AE facilities to the point of service. - B. A permanent overhead service drop not installed on the building or structure shall meet the following requirements: - 1.
 Be installed on a rack. - 2.
 Consist of non-corrosive metal. - 3.
-Be supported by galvanized rigid steel 4-inch minimum diameter poles/posts.
+Be supported by galvanized rigid steel 4-inch minimum diameter or a 6" x 6" pressure treated poles/posts.